alejandrosofia/vip-embeddable-tool/README.md

 The Voting Information Project is developing a white-label, easily embedded web tool that will provide voters with ballot and polling place information based on their registered address.

+## JS Environment

+This project requires Node 7 (7.10.0 seems to be a good choice) and will not work on later versions.
+Check out [nodenv](https://github.com/nodenv/nodenv) for a tool to manage multiple node versions and environments on your system.

 # Embedding Instructions
 ## Adding the Voter Information Tool to your page
 Append the following code to your website where you want the Voting Information Tool to appear: